costajob/thron/README.md

   * [Groups](#groups)
   * [Categories](#categories)
   * [Disguise](#disguise)

+## Warning
+I do not maintain this gem anymore.
+Please do copy with latest Thron APIs and integrate them into this facade if you need to use it.

 ## Scope
 This gem provides a simple Ruby client for the [Thron](https://developer.4me.it/index.php) (ex 4me) APIs.